BushLife - Wilderness First Aid Mistakes Hero

 Nutrition

-As with hydration, proper nutrition is also essential in remote environments.
-Always bring enough food for the entire trip and consider taking extra for emergencies.
+As with hydration, proper nutrition is just as important in remote environments.
+Always bring enough food for your excursion and consider taking extra for emergencies.
 High-protein snacks such as nuts, jerky, and energy bars can provide quick and easy sustenance.
 Try to prioritize non-perishable foods that supply a balance of carbohydrates, proteins, and fats.
 Avoid consuming too much sugar, as it can lead to a temporary energy boost followed by a crash.

-Remember, adequate hydration and nutrition are essential for the body’s natural healing processes, especially when performing wilderness first aid.
+Remember, adequate hydration and nutrition are essential for mental clarity and the body’s natural healing processes, especially when performing wilderness first aid.

 Concentrated first-aid training courses are a worthwhile investment.
 Not only will you learn the basics, but you will also have the knowledge to handle emergencies properly and mitigate the impact of injuries until help arrives.
 Visit the Canadian Red Cross for training courses in wilderness first aid.